XavierSamuelHuppe/mortar/README.md

 -include mortarClient.js in html

 use fonctions of mortarClient in project:
--connect() at creation
+-mortarConnect() at creation
--updateMyPosition(x, y) at every game loop
+-mortarUpdateMyPosition(x, y) at every game loop
--
+-loop "allTanks" for all tanks positions every game loop